woodbine/SpendNetwork_dedupe/README.md

 ### record_linkage

 Contains scripts and settings for 1 to 1 dedupe matching between two different csv files.
-Currently set up to match between a csv of unmatched supplier strings from usm3 and a csv of suppleirs from the supplier table
+Currently set up to match between a csv of unmatched supplier strings from usm3 and a master csv of suppliers from the supplier table

 - spend_network_linkage_example.py contains the script to carry out the matching.